Integrate Address Finder or Postcode Lookup with Gravity Forms using custom HTML fields.

 </div>

-Add a HTML block at the bottom of your form and add the following code.
+Add another HTML field at the bottom of your form:

 <script>